StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 Now we are going to export the changed component template so we can include it in our StackPack.

 Navigate to the **Settings** page and find the **Topology Synchronization** section.
 In that section, find the **Component Templates** page.
-Here you will find all component templates that StackState has loaded.
+Here you will find all component templates that Rancher Observability has loaded.

 Locate the tutorial StackPack template \(`tutorial-tutorial://tutorial-1-component-template`\) among the templates.
 Check the checkbox in front of the template and use the **Export Component Template Function** button to export it.